exercism/bash/POLICIES.md

 ### Style Guide

 When contributing code to this repository, it should follow the [bash style guide] to avoid having an inconsistent style.
-This is most import for the tests, since they are delivered as a product, and should be as idiomatic as possible, and this will help maintain a certain level of consistency.
+This is most important for the tests, since they are delivered as a product, and should be as idiomatic as possible, and this will help maintain a certain level of consistency.

 [bash style guide]: https://google.github.io/styleguide/shell.xml

 ### Prefer standard Bash over POSIX compliance

 When submitting or updating exercises, POSIX compliance is not required.
 This applies when discussing sumbissions for the exercises.
 You can make POSIX compliance a stretch goal, and that could be a good start for a discussion with users.

 References: [[1](https://github.com/exercism/bash/issues/88)]